mdn/content/files/en-us/web/http/caching/index.md

 It is heuristically known that content whih has not been updated for a full year will not be updated for some time after that.
 Therefore, the client stores this response (despite the lack of `max-age`) and reuses it for a while.
 How long to reuse is up to the implementation, but the specification recommends about 10% (in this case 0.1 year) of the time after storing.

-It is commonn misunderstanding to assume that if you do not give a `Cache-Control`, it will not be stored.
-If you do not want such a store, you must explicitly deny it with a `Cache-Control`.
-Rather, the Heuristic Cache is a work around to make content cacheable before `Cache-Control` became popular, and basically all responses should explicitly specify a `Cache-Control` header.
+Heuristic caching is a workaround that came in being before `Cache-Control` support became widely, and basically all responses should explicitly specify a `Cache-Control` header.

 ## Fresh and stale based on age